What are common causes of truck accidents in Alabama?

 - Overloaded trucks - Weight limits exist for tractor-trailers and other large trucks.
 When trucking companies put too much weight on trucks, truck drivers often cause accidents because extremely heavy trucks often rollover or cannot stop in time.

-Discover what Shuttlesworth Lasseter, LLC can do for you.
+Discover what Shuttlesworth Law Firm LLC can do for you.
 Contact us today

 Your truck accident might seem straightforward.
 A truck driver clearly caused your accident.
 That's why you might think you don't need a lawyer to resolve your case.
 You might simply assume that trucking companies or insurance companies will fairly compensate you.

 Don't be so sure.
 Most insurance companies only care about one thing - paying injury victims as little as possible.
 They don't intimidate us.
 We know how to handle insurance companies and we have the case results to prove it.
 Call 866-583-1885 and schedule a free case evaluation.
-As contingency fee lawyers, we don't charge clients any fees for truck accident cases unless there is a successful recovery.
+We handle these claims on a contingency fee basis, which means we don't charge clients any fees for truck accident cases unless there is a successful recovery.